ySpica/Windy-RemoveWatermark/README.md

 # Windy-RemoveWatermark

-This Tampermonkey script removes the watermark in windy.
-It is designed for better experience for windy.
+This Tampermonkey script removes the watermark in Windy.
+It is designed for better experience for Windy.

 ## 📱Compatibility